FayeLV/FayeLV/README.md

 ## SUMMARY

-Proficient in Java, Python,JavaScript, React,HTML,CSS AI, SQL, and Excel, with a focus on real estate data analysis.
-Gained practical experience through various projects, and able to keep up with technological trends while working well in a team environment.
+Motivated Full-Stack Developer with hands-on experience in both frontend and backend development, specializing in React, Javascript, Java, and Spring Boot Python.
+Skilled in building responsive web applications and sofeware.
+Strong team player with experience in Agile environments, committed to continuous improvement and learning.
+Certified in ITIL® Foundation and Linux Essentials.

 ## Skills